seijihirao/apys/README.md

 ### DIRECTORIES
     /config - json configuration files
     /endpoints - backend endpoints
+    /filters - script files to execute before the endpoint
-    /utils - helper script files
+    /utils - script files to execute when server starts

 ### CONFIG
 Here are the configuration files used in the app.
 They will be send to the endpoint via param `api.config`

-There are 3 special filenames:
+There are 3 special file names:
-* `prod.json` - The oficial configuration file
+* `prod.json` - The production configuration file
 * `dev.json` - The development configuration file
 * `local.json` - The local configuration file (ignore in git)